Monmouth Executive Airport

-Monmouth Executive Airport is a privately owned, public use airport located in Wall Township, Monmouth County, New Jersey, six miles west of Belmar and east of Farmingdale (from which its code BLM is derived).
+Monmouth Executive Airport is a privately owned, public use airport located in Wall Township, Monmouth County, New Jersey, six miles west of Belmar and east of Farmingdale (from which its code BLM is derived), and is adjacent to the Wall Stadium racetrack.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation reliever airport.
 Covering 850 acres at an elevation of 153 feet (47 m), the airport features two asphalt runways, with its main runway being one of the longest private runways in the United States at 7,345 feet.
 Previously known as Allaire Airport until 2003, it was sold in 2013 to Wall Aviation, a consortium led by Alan Antaki.'
 Antaki also owns Sussex Airport one mile southwest of Sussex in Wantage Township, New Jersey.